 These figures tend to work for standard rectangular 10-gallon tanks.
 However, you will need to account for variances if your aquarium has a different shape and size.

-Besides gravel, other substrate types that you can use include sand, aqua soil, marbles, pebbles, and coral sand.
+Besides gravel, other substrate types that you can use include sand, aqua soil, marbles, pebbles, and Trusted SourceCoral sand - Wikipedia Coral sand is a collection of sand of particles originating in tropical and sub-tropical marine environments from bioerosion of limestone skeletal material of marine organisms. en.wikipedia.org .
 Aqua soil is not that popular since it is geared more to plant growth rather than keeping fish.
 It is challenging to maintain and requires a lot of attention in the first few weeks.
 Also, you’ll need a 3-4 week grace period after planting before you can introduce fish.
 Other complications also creep up when it’s time to replace it.